 - The thread on a bobbin should be as smoothly wound as the thread on a purchased spool of thread.

 - Thread labeled "bobbin thread" in stores is a very lightweight thread used for machine embroidery or machine basting.
 It shouldn't be used for normal sewing.
-For regular sewing, use the same thread that you use in the upper threading of the sewing machine.
+For regular sewing, use the same type of thread that you use in the upper threading of the sewing machine.

-- When you are sewing and the bobbin thread knots up or creates wads of thread, as much as it seems like it is caused by the bobbin, it is usually caused by the top threading of the machine or the sewing machine needle.
+- When you are sewing and the bobbin thread knots up or creates wads of thread, as much as it may seem like it is caused by the bobbin, it is usually caused by the top threading of the machine or the sewing machine needle.
 See more on machine troubleshooting and solutions to loopy, knotting bobbin thread.